-Almost every day I get numbers of mails about the queries of my fellow designers and the clients on logo designs, but the most common question among them is “what makes a good logo?”
+Almost every day i get numbers of mails about the queries of my fellow designers and the clients on logo design, but the most common question among them is “what makes a good logo?”
 For me, a good logo is the one that is flexible.

 Logo designs should be scalable enough to work well both small and large sizes.
 Overly complicated logos are better to be avoided.
 Keeping your logo simple will help.
 Particularly when used on favicons, signage as well as the business cards, a logo design has to be flexible in size.